Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Related Work

 \section{Related Work}

-To address the problem of uneven data distributions, exiting solutions can be mainly classified into three categories, i.e., client grouping-based methods, global control variable-based methods, and knowledge distillation-based methods.
+To address the problem of uneven data distributions, exiting solutions can be mainly classified into four categories, i.e., client grouping-based methods, global control variable-based methods, knowledge distillation-based methods, and mutation-based methods.
 The {\it device grouping-based methods} group and select clients for aggregation based on the data similarity between clients.
 For example, FedCluster~\cite{bigdata_cheng_2020} divides clients into multiple clusters and performs multiple cycles of meta-update to boost the overall FL convergence.
 Based on either sample size or model similarity, CluSamp~\cite{icml_yann_2021} groups clients to achieve a better client representativity and a reduced variance of client stochastic aggregation parameters in FL.
 By modifying the penalty terms of loss functions during FL training, the {\it global control variable-based methods} can be used to smooth the FL convergence process.
 For example, FedProx~\cite{fedprox} regularizes local loss functions with the squared distance between local models and the global model to stabilize the model convergence.
 Similarly, SCAFFOLD~\cite{icml_scaffold} uses global control variables to correct the ``client-drift'' problem in the local training process. {\it Knowledge Distillation (KD)-based methods} adopt soft targets generated by the ``teacher model'' to guide the training of ``student models''.
 For example, by leveraging a proxy dataset, Zhu et al.~\cite{icml_zhuangdi_2021} proposed a data-free knowledge distillation method named FedGen to address the heterogeneous FL problem using a built-in generator.
-With ensemble distillation, FedDF~\cite{nips_tao_2020} accelerates the FL training by training the global model through unlabeled data on the outputs of local models.
+With ensemble distillation, FedDF~\cite{nips_tao_2020} accelerates the FL training by training the global model through unlabeled data on the outputs of local models. {\it Mutation-based methods} attempt to mutate the global model to generate multiple mutated intermediate models for local training.
+For example, FedMut~\cite{hu2024fedmut} utilizes the gradients to mutate the global model and dispatches the mutated models for local training.